sgupta70/Engineering_4_Notebook/README.md

     if len(input_parts) != 2: # we expect an x and a y coordinate
         return False
     try:
-        result = [float(part) for part in input_parts] # turn the strings in input_parts into floats
+        result = [float(part) for part in input_parts]
         return result
     except ValueError:
         return False

-def get_area(p1, p2, p3): # adapted from https://stackoverflow.com/questions/59597399
+def get_area(p1, p2, p3):
-    area = 0.5 * (p1[0] * (p2[1] - p3[1]) + p2[0] * (p3[1] - p1[1]) + p3[0]
-                  * (p1[1] - p2[1]))
+    area = 0.5 * (p1[0] * (p2[1] - p3[1]) + p2[0] * (p3[1] - p1[1]) + p3[0] * (p1[1] - p2[1]))
     return abs(area)

 while True:
     vertex_1 = validate_input(input("Please input three triangle vertices in x,y format.
-Vertex 1: ")) # this is a little bit repetitive but i want to use continue here if not vertex_1:
-        print("That was not the proper format.
-Please try again.") continue
+Vertex 1: "))
+    if not vertex_1:
+        print("Not Correct, try again.") # if the format doesn't work print this continue
     vertex_2 = validate_input(input("Vertex 2: "))
     if not vertex_2:
-        print("That was not the proper format.
-Please try again.") continue
+        print("Not Correct, try again."")
+        continue
     vertex_3 = validate_input(input("Vertex 3: "))
     if not vertex_3:
-        print("That was not the proper format.
-Please try again.") continue
+        print("Not Correct, try again."")
+        continue
-    area = get_area(vertex_1, vertex_2, vertex_3)
+    area = get_area(vertex_1, vertex_2, vertex_3) # put points into area equation
     print(f"The area of the triangle with vertices ({vertex_1[0]},{vertex_1[1]}), ({vertex_2[0]},{vertex_2[1]}), ({vertex_3[0]},{vertex_3[1]}) is {area} square km.") area_label.text = f"{area:.2f}km2" # set the text that shows on the display
-    if landing_area_display is not None: # if we already have a triangle, get rid of it splash.pop()
+    if landing_area_display is not None: # get rid of triangle if there was one splash.pop()
     landing_area_display = Triangle(int(vertex_1[0])+64, 32-int(vertex_1[1]), int(vertex_2[0])+64, 32-int(vertex_2[1]), int(vertex_3[0])+64, 32-int(vertex_3[1]), outline=0xFFFFFF)
-    splash.append(landing_area_display) # show this triangle
+    splash.append(landing_area_display) # print the new triangle
 ```

 #### Reflection
 This assignment was just adding on from what we did above so the code wasn't bad.
 We already wired an OLED screen so I didn't need to fix my wiring at all and I had some code from that assignment so I knew how to turn it on and get it to print.
-I added lines from my previous OLED assignment and with some help from my neighbors I was able to get the code working correctly.
+I added lines from my previous OLED assignment and with some help from my the people sitting next to me and using parts of [River's code](https://github.com/rivques) code, I was able to finish this assignment.
 ## Morse_Code

 ### Part 1

 #### Assignment Description

 For this assignment we had to write a morse code translator and print those dots and dashes to the serial monitor.
 The script must accept text input and if you type anything else, your script must translate the text to morse code dots and dashes, and print those to the monitor.
 The printed text must use a space to show breaks between letters, and a slash to show breaks between words.
+I used large portions of Rivers's work in this assignment.
+[Here is a link to their notebook](https://github.com/rivques)

 #### Evidence